InfinityAlgo-Academy/LightHouse/docs/running-at-scale.md

 * PRO: Ultimate configurability
 * CON: Must create and maintain testing environment

-Approximate Eng effort: 1 day for the first result, after provisioning and setup.
+Approx eng effort: 1 day for the first result, after provisioning and setup.
 Another 2-5 days for calibrating, troubleshooting, handling interaction with cloud machines.

 ## Option 3: Using Lighthouse CI in the cloud